 When adding only vegetables and plant-based protein to your noodles, it can easily be made into a fully vegan dish — eating out is another story, though.

 Asian recipes are often made with oyster sauce or fish sauce, chicken broth or egg noodles.
 Make sure to ask whether any of these ingredients are used and whether it’s possible to make your Chow Mein fully vegan.

 More vegan dinner recipes

 If you liked this flavorful vegetable Chow Mein, make these delicious vegan dinners next!

-Did you make our vegan Chow Mein noodles?
-We’d love to read about it, so be sure to leave a review and tell us more in the comments below.
+Did you make our vegan mushroom Chow Mein and like?
+Be sure to leave a review and tell us more in the comments below.
 You can also Pin this recipe here!

 - ½ cup Chow Mein noodles, dry (100 g)

 - 4 button mushrooms, cut into thick slices